U1247846/Assignment2B/README.md

 Link to html-presentation: http://u1247846.github.io/Assignment2B

-As I already indicated over by e-mail, I initially designed my Latex-file with pdf output in mind, see the file Latex_Test_PDF.tex and accompanying pdf-output Latex_Test.pdf on the gh-pages branch of the 2A-repo.
+As I already indicated by e-mail, I initially designed my Latex-file with pdf output in mind, see the file Latex_Test_PDF.tex and accompanying pdf-output Latex_Test.pdf on the gh-pages branch of the 2A-repo.
 In order to improve the layout somewhat for html, I altered some commands, ending up with Latex_Test_HTML.tex which forms the basis for the index.html file on the gh-pages branch of the 2A-repo.
-However, in my view the html output is still very slopy, so please with respect to the layout consider the pdf file, as that is the main layout I intended while writing my Latex-file.
+However, in my view the html output is still very sloppy, so please with respect to the layout consider the pdf file first and foremost, as that is the main layout I intended while writing my Latex-file.

 The HTML-presentation is adapted from the Latex-file.
 The markdown file underlying the presentation (as well as the HTML file itself) can be found in the 2B-repo.